rootandbeer/hacknotes/content/Walkthroughs/Photographer 1 Vulnhub Walkthrough.md

 In this box, an [[Nmap]] scan revealed open ports HTTP (80, 8000) and SMB (139, 445).
 The scan also identified services running on these ports, such as Apache and Samba.
 Followed this up by using **enum4linux** to enumerate Samba shares and users, which revealed the presence of potentially sensitive files.

 By accessing the Samba share using **smbclient** and downloading two files, including a WordPress backup and a text file containing a potential password hint.
 Using **Dirbuster** an /admin directory on the Koken CMS running on port 8000 was identified.
-Logging in with the discovered credentials, using an exploit from **searchsploit** to upload a malicious file and gain a [[Reverse Shell]].
+Logging in with the discovered credentials, using an exploit from **searchsploit** to upload a malicious file and gain a [[_MOCS/Reverse Shells]].

 Once inside the system **[[LinPEAS]]** located credentials for the MySQL database, which allowed further exploration of the system.
 A key discovery was that the PHP 7.2 binary had the SUID bit set, enabling privilege escalation to root using a technique from **GTFOBins**.